CmdDraven/Syn-Syu/docs/sse_rust_v_1_1.md

 ## 6. Ethical Layer
 **Chosen Approach:** User Agency + Explicit Consent

 Software belongs to its operator.
-No Synvera Rust binary or library shall emit telemetry, alter external state, or escalate privileges without clear disclosure and operator control.
+No Synavera Rust binary or library shall emit telemetry, alter external state, or escalate privileges without clear disclosure and operator control.
 Destructive actions require explicit confirmation or safe non‑interactive flags.
 Persistent state changes are reversible where feasible, or documented as irreversible with rationale.
 Secrets are never logged; redaction is mandatory.

 ## 7. Auditability and Temporal Trace